damiramirez/aws-dev-associate/README.md

 - Great for large scale data storage, distribution or upload
 - Great for offload
 - Input and/or Outputs to many AWS products

+### CloudFormation

+CloudFormation is an Infrastructure as Code (IaC) product in AWS which allows automation infrastructure creation, update and deletion.

+Templates created in YAML or JSON can be used to automate infrastructure operations.
+Templates are used to create stacks, which are used to interact with resources in an AWS account.

+Components of a template:

+- List of resources - mandatory
+- Template Format Version
+- Description - must go after template format version
+- Metadata
+- Parameters - configuration of resources
+- Mappings - key/value pairs which can be used for lookups
+- Conditions
+- Outputs

+When you upload a template, it will be save on a S3 bucket.